Seally/parsers/readme.md

 * `/all/<parser_name>/**` (if any)
 * The Nearley grammar file (`*.ne`) is not actually code (on its own), but may be easier to read than the generated `.js` file.

+Note that when copying the files into your project, you will likely need to fix the require lines at the top of each file.
+You may also want to customize the error handling as well (the current messages _suck_).

 **Usage Example**